 - Your region (continent and/or country)

-A good deal of this information, such as the graphics card model and VRAM, is available by running a DxDiag report.
-Please feel free to include these results when providing a report.
+Most of this information, such as the GPU model and VRAM, is available by running a DxDiag report:

 - Type "dxdiag" (with or without quotes) into the box that comes up.